nlpl-lang/nlpl-editor/README.md

 The goal is to try to make programming like writing a book.

 At the beginning the development is focused on programs that can:
-- Draw shapes and be animated
+- Draw and animate shapes
 - Create graphs

 **Not aimed as a General Purpose Language for now**.